tannewt/wa-law.org/bill/2023-24/hb/1310/1/README.md

 ## Section 1
 The legislature finds that the COVID-19 public health emergency pushed our health care system to the edge and health care providers across Washington state were challenged to continue providing high quality care with insufficient resources including an insufficient supply of health care practitioners.
 To address this challenge, from March of 2020 through October of 2022, physician assistants were permitted under governor Inslee's proclamation 20-32 to work without a delegation agreement signed by a supervising physician.
 During the public health emergency, physician assistants provided safe and efficient care, expanding access to necessary services and procedures statewide.
 The legislature also finds that prior to and following the public health emergency, there was, and continues to be, a great need for additional providers in primary care and specialty areas, especially in underserved and rural communities.
 Therefore, the legislature intends to authorize physician assistants to enter into collaborative practice with physicians to provide team-based care and enhance access to health care for the people of the state.

+## Section 2
+The definitions set forth in this section apply throughout this chapter.

 ## Section 3
 1. The commission shall adopt rules fixing the qualifications and the educational and training requirements for licensure as a physician assistant or for those enrolled in any physician assistant training program.
 The requirements shall include completion of an accredited physician assistant training program approved by the commission and within one year successfully take and pass an examination approved by the commission, if the examination tests subjects substantially equivalent to the curriculum of an accredited physician assistant training program.
 An interim permit may be granted by the department of health for one year provided the applicant meets all other requirements.
 Physician assistants licensed by the board of medical examiners, or the commission as of July 1, 1999, shall continue to be licensed.